 For pickleball, there’s a court in Kucera Park, south of Market Street (SOMA) above the Pacific Ocean, and a second court (plus adapted tennis courts) inside the Farm District off Horseshoe Lane beyond the playground and outdoor basketball court.

 For tennis, the regulation-sized courts are also inside the Farm District off Horseshoe Lane.
 Badminton matches can be waged in Crescent Park, which is right next to the indoor pool.

-Check in at Buck’s Bikes to check out paddles, racquets, and other equipment.
+Check in at Buck’s Northwest to check out paddles, racquets, and other equipment.